SAINT ATHANASIUS THE GREAT BYZANTINE CATHOLIC CHURCH WELCOMES YOU

 Saint Athanasius the Great is an Eastern Church, a Church descended from the traditions and customs of Greece rather than Rome.
 The word “Byzantine” comes from the city of Byzantium, the old name for the city of Istanbul (Constantinople), which applies to us the same way the world “Roman” does when it describes Catholics of the Western (Rite) Church.

-We believe as Catholics do, and bishops appointed for us by His Holiness, Pope Benedict XVI, govern us.
+We believe as Catholics do, and bishops appointed for us by His Holiness, Pope Francis I, govern us.

 However, because missionaries from Greece, Saints Cyril and Methodius, converted our ancestors, we learned to think of God and to worship Him in the Eastern “style.”
 Our Sui Juris Autocephalous Church (the Carpatho-Ruthenian Byzantine Catholic Church, serving Carpatho-Rusyns, Hungarians, Slovaks and Croatians) was reunited with Rome in 1646 after the Roman and Byzantine Churches split in 1054.
 The Pope of Rome guaranteed that we would always be permitted to retain our own Byzantine customs and most ancient traditions.